How to Write Irresistable Meta Descriptions for SEO

 If you want people to click on your link or perform any action, it’s important that you include a call-to-action (CTA) in your meta descriptions.

-5. Try to Write Within Character Limits
+5. Write Within Character Limits

 Meta description length is around 155 to 160 characters, so you should try to keep within these limits when drafting a description.